openshift/assisted-service/docs/enhancements/metallb-operator.md

 ### Non-Goals

 - Change the way network configuration is managed today
+- Exposing these capabilities to the SaaS (for now)

 ## Premises

+This enhancement focuses on two parts:

+1. Adding the MetalLB operator and allow to configure it through the HTTP API
+2. Exposing the MetalLB operator through KubeAPI

-An Edgecluster must be connected to 2 networks.
-We will refer to these networks as Insternal network and External network.
+An Edgecluster must be connected to 2 networks after it is relocated.
+We will refer to these networks as Internal network and External network.

 The **Internal network** is the network used to deploy the cluster on.
 In other words, this is the network you will see in the *INTERNAL-IP* of a node when running `oc get nodes -owide`.
 This network